Azure/azure-iot-device-ecosystem/iotcertification/iot_certification_linux_python/iot_certification_linux_python.md

 Package following artifacts from your device:

-1. Build logs and E2E test results that were logged in the log files during build run.
+1. Build logs that were logged in the log files during build run.

 2. All the screenshots that are shown above in "**Send Device Events to IoT Hub**" section.